tomverchere/tomvercheremm/_pages/about.md

 My research involves graphical model techniques and their applications in robotics.
 Thus, I contribute to [GTSAM](https://gtsam.org) in the areas of kinodynamic modeling, control, and trajectory optimization and representation.

 Note: This site is under construction!

+### Latest Updates

+- I scheduled my PhD qualifier for Spring 2022 with committee members: Dr. Panagiotis Tsiotras, Dr. Seth Hutchinson, and Dr. Frank Dellaert.
+- Working to submit a paper to IROS 2022 (deadline: March?)
+- Applying to internships!
+- I made this awesome website!